Bayer-Group/BIC-subscreen/README.md

 * create `nperm` permutations of subgroups for each of `n_support_points` different subgroup sizes ranging from `min_start` to the total number of subjects in equidistant steps
 * perform subgroup analysis for each permutation
 * calculate the (`alpha`/2)- and (1-`alpha`/2)-quantile for each of the `n_support_points` subgroup sizes
-* use Loess regression to smooth the upper and lower limits of the funnel

 The following function parameters can be adjusted:
 <pre>